 - A consultant for the ACLU in New York

 - A promoter of cryptocurrencies

 I will add to this list as needed.

 I first tried program as a preteen when my dad handed me an IBM 705 assembly language manual.
 I didn’t really learn to code until college (American U, then Boston U), and then learned a new assembly language every 18 months or so for the next several years.
 I also picked up the usual high-level languages of the period.
 My favorite is still Lisp, though I don’t use languages much any more.

 My graduate school experience (University of Minnesota) mostly took place in the basement of Mechanical Engineering, researching robotics under Maria Gini.
 I lashed together a VAX running Lisp on BSD Unix, a first-generation Macintosh, and an IBM “minicomputer” controlling a massive Cartesian robot (I wonder if that beast is still there).

 My career has touched many technologies that regrettably contribute to our modern dystopia.
-These include speech recognition, computer internetworking, AI, robotics, cybersecurity, network access restrictions, traffic interception, cryptography, and others I’ve managed to forget.
+These include speech recognition, computer internetworking, AI, robotics, cybersecurity, network access restrictions, anonymity, traffic interception, cryptography, and others I’ve managed to forget.

 These projects were particularly interesting: